-I tossed the squash slices in a mix of olive oil, maple syrup, salt and pepper.
-The maple syrup gave a hint of subtle sweetness and felt very seasonal.
+I toss the sliced squash in a mix of olive oil, maple syrup, salt and pepper and spread it out on a sheet pan.
+The maple syrup gives a hint of subtle sweetness.

-After the pesto, I still wasn’t finished.
-I stirred in fresh and juicy pomegranate seeds.
-I adore their intense ruby color and tart flavor.
-After sprinkling on walnuts and fresh chives, the couscous was ready to be served.
+After the pesto, I fold in fresh and juicy pomegranate seeds.
+With their intense ruby color and tart flavor, I adore them.

 Roasted Delicata Squash Couscous